Kicksecure/security-misc/README.md

 - Force kernel panics on "oopses" to potentially indicate and thwart certain kernel exploitation attempts.

-- Provide the option to modify machine check exception handler.
+- Provide the option to modify the machine check exception handler.

-- Disallow sensitive kernel information leaks in the console during boot.
+- Prevent sensitive kernel information leaks in the console during boot.

 - Enable the kernel Electric-Fence sampling-based memory safety error detector which can identify heap out-of-bounds access, use-after-free, and invalid-free errors.